ARISE Australia 2024 Update

 Breakfast and lunch are provided on all class days (Monday-Thursday).
 Students are responsible for supper each day and all meals from Friday through Sunday.

 This includes tuition, accommodations, and meals.
 Cost of books is not included.
-Students not bringing a vehicles are responsible for a $300 fuel fee.Apply Now
+Students not bringing a vehicle are responsible for a $300 fuel fee.Join Waitlist

 How to Apply